Common Mistakes When Laying Laminate Flooring

 What should I do if my laminate flooring starts to buckle?

-Yes, if you notice buckling, check for insufficient expansion space and humidity levels, and address any underlying subfloor issues.
+If you notice buckling, check for enough expansion space and humidity levels, and fix any subfloor issues that may be causing the problem.

 Can I install laminate flooring over existing flooring?

-Yes, if the existing flooring is level, clean, and in good condition, but ensure it complies with the manufacturer’s guidelines for installation.
+If the existing flooring is level, clean, and in good shape, you can install laminate over it, but make sure to follow the manufacturer’s installation guidelines.

 How can I maintain my laminate flooring after installation?